jfrog/artifactory-user-plugins/README.md

 - **Promotion Plugin**

     The promotion plugin has been updated to work with Groovy 4.
-If you're using this plugin in your environment, redeploy it after upgrading to Groovy 4.
+If you're using this plugin in your environment, redeploy it after upgrading to 7.101 or above.

 - **Other Plugins**